dynamsoft-docs/label-recognition-docs-mobile/programming/android/user-guide.md

    >Note:
    >
    >- Network connection is required for the license to work.
-   >- The license string here will grant you a time-limited trial license.
+   >- The license string here will grant you a 24 hour trial license.
-   >- If the license has expired, you can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a> to request for an extension.
+   >- You can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a> to request your own 30-day trial license or to extend an expired trial license.

-### Initialize Camera Module
+### Initialize the Camera Module

 1. In the Project window, open **app > res > layout > `activity_main.xml`** and create a DCE camera view section under the root node.